kickasso-app/kksso/.github/example-copilot-instructions.md

 - Copilot should suggest tests that cover typical React component usage and API response handling.
 - Use `@testing-library/react` + Jest.
 For API routes, use `node-mocks-http` or `supertest`.
-- Place test files in `/tests` directory, mirroring the structure of the code being tested.

 ## 8️⃣ Common Edge Cases